apache/shenyu-website/docs/quick-start/quick-start-springcloud.md

 > Note: Before starting, make sure the gateway has added dependencies.

-Add the gateway proxy plugin for `Spring Cloud` and add the your registry center dependencies:
+Add the gateway proxy plugin for `Spring Cloud` and add your registry center dependencies:

 ```xml
 <!-- apache shenyu springCloud plugin start-->